Paris Hilton becomes a first-time mom to baby boy

 The heiress did not say when her baby was born or provide further details, including a name.

-The baby boy is Hilton’s first child; Reum shares a 10-year-old daughter with reality star Laura Bellizzi.
+The baby boy is Hilton’s first child, while Reum shares a 10-year-old daughter with reality star Laura Bellizzi.

 Best wishes flooded in from Hilton’s famous friends, including Kim Kardashian, Chrissy Teigen, Lindsay Lohan, Demi Lovato, Rosario Dawson, Poppy Delevingne, Ashley Tisdale, Naomi Campbell and Heidi Klum.